daveio/belt/README.md

-# belt
+# belt-book

-A collection of useful command-line utilities
+The Belt Book

 ## About